markteicher/Adaptive_Test_Orchestration/README.md

 ## 🧩 Dependencies

-All dependencies are declared explicitly in `pyproject.toml`.
+All dependencies are explicitly declared in `pyproject.toml`.

 - **requests**
-  Used for HTTP and HTTPS request execution.
+  Used to send HTTP and HTTPS requests.

 - **PyYAML**
-  Used for configuration parsing.
+  Used to parse configuration files.

-No dynamic or implicit dependency loading occurs at runtime.
+No hidden or runtime-loaded dependencies are used.

 ---

 ## 📦 Installation

-These steps reflect commercial engineering standards.
+These steps reflect real-world engineering standards.
-Follow them exactly.
-Do not skip steps.
+They must be followed exactly.

 1. **Verify Python version**

+   Python 3.10 or newer is required.

        python --version
        python3 --version

-   Python **3.10+** is required.

 2. **Verify pip**